Scroll to the bottom of the page for today’s task!

 Of course, as these songs (and videos) show, music in itself can create ‘volcanic’ emotional effects.
 Alternative rock trio The Presidents of the United States of America play with the joyful artistic potential of volcanoes in this song from 1995:

 Write a poem or short story using volcanic themes for inspiration.
-Try your hand at a sonnet (look at the ‘rules’ about structure and rhyme schemes here), a haiku, or make up your own form (see Brian Bilston for inspiration: could you write a poem in the shape of a volcano?)
+Try your hand at a sonnet (look at the ‘rules’ about structure and rhyme schemes), a haiku, or make up your own form (see Brian Bilston for inspiration: could you write a poem in the shape of a volcano?)
+You may even want to turn your poem into a song.

 Dr Jennifer Oliver is a specialist in the literature and culture of early modern (or renaissance) France, particularly the sixteenth century.
 Jennifer first came to St John’s to study French Sole as an undergraduate, having previously studied at a state school, and later wrote a PhD on the theme of shipwrecks in renaissance French literature.
 She is now researching how a range of early modern French writers thought (and worried!) about innovations in technology and their impact on the natural world.
 She is also a musician, playing in two local bands (Lucy Leave and Death of the Maiden) and enjoys finding connections between the creative processes involved in songwriting and performing and the ones she uses in her research and teaching.